Spared from Death

 It was our last meal, I remember it well.
 It was the meal before everything changed.
 It was the meal that tasted so sweet yet so bitter.
 I remember what it was to this day.
 It was rice, beans, and a packet of salt.
 We were given water that had run stale from sitting in horse troughs.

 The air was cold that day, the fog was dense.
-The clouds were low, but floated with great a presence.
-They were of a darkly color.
-Looking up at them as I ate my food in a huddled crowd of others, I remember they gave me an ominous feeling.
+The clouds were low and hovered with authority.
+They were of a darkly color, as dark as rising smoke from burning tires.
+I remember Looking up at them as I ate my food in a huddled crowd of others, I remember they gave me an ominous feel.

 But they also gave me comfort.
 Like a wet coat in the rain, it may not completely protect you from the rain, but it is better than not having it.
 As I was eating my food, I remember feeling an elderly man, probably fifty years older than me shivering wildly.